uladzislau-varabei/stylegan-tf2/README.md

 (especially on Nvidia cards with compute capability 7.0 or higher, e.g., Turing or Ampere GPUs), but also allows to increase batch size. <br>

 Some notes about the tricks to enable stable mixed precision training (inspired by one of next papers from the same authors):
-* Enable mixed precision only for the N (set to 4 in the official implementation) highest resolutions
+* Enable mixed precision only for the N (set to 4 in the official implementation) highest resolutions;
-* Clamp the output of every convolutional layer to 2^8, i.e., an order of magnitude wider range than is needed in practise.
+* Clamp the output of every convolutional layer to 2^8, i.e., an order of magnitude wider range than is needed in practise;
-* No need to pre-normalize style vector (how to do it and why) or inputs x (instance norm is used by default).
+* No need to pre-normalize style vector (how to do it and why?) or inputs x (instance norm is used by default).

+Note: when training with mixed precision on LSUN Living Room dataset loss scale became 1 for both (G and D) optimizers after about 8.5M images (around 3M for the last train stage).
+It might indicate that mixed precision should be made more stable.
+As a result of this behaviour some of valid images became all black (after converting), yet after a number of iterations other images might become black and others become normal again.

 ## GPU memory usage